binaryphile/concorde/README.md

 `parse_options` takes the option definition from `get_here_ary`, as well as the arguments provided on the command line.
-It generates a hash with the name of our option, "name", as a key and the user-supplied input for that option as its value.
+It generates a hash with the name of our option, "greeting", as a key and the user-supplied input for that option as its value.

 Of course, since it's being returned by `parse_options`, the hash is returned as a hash literal (like an array literal, but keys are strings